giove91/arithmat/README.md

 ## Overview

-Arithmat is a Sage package that implements arithmetic matroids and toric arrangements.
+Arithmat is a SageMath package that implements arithmetic matroids and toric arrangements.

-At its core there is the class `ArithmeticMatroidMixin`, which is intended to be used in combination with [any existing matroid class of Sage](http://doc.sagemath.org/html/en/reference/matroids/index.html) (e.g. `RankMatroid`, `BasisMatroid`, `LinearMatroid`) via multiple inheritance.
+At its core there is the class `ArithmeticMatroidMixin`, which is intended to be used in combination with [any existing matroid class of SageMath](http://doc.sagemath.org/html/en/reference/matroids/index.html) (e.g. `RankMatroid`, `BasisMatroid`, `LinearMatroid`) via multiple inheritance.
 The most common combinations are already defined: `ArithmeticMatroid` (deriving from `RankMatroid`), `BasisArithmeticMatroid` (deriving from `BasisMatroid`), and `LinearArithmeticMatroid` (deriving from `LinearMatroid`).

 An additional class `ToricArithmeticMatroid` is implemented, for arithmetic matroids constructed from a fixed given representation.